jamonholmgren/pave/README.md

 4. Builds an app folder of commonly used folders (symlinked into the root folder so Concrete5 can find them)
 5. Initializes a Git repo and adds the first ("Initial") commit.

+    $ pave update

+Updates pave to the latest version.

 ## TODO

 1. Set up virtual host (`pave virtualhost mywebsite.dev`)